Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Q12: Where can I purchase fiber optic temperature sensors?

-Fjinno (www.fjinno.net) nagbibigay fluorescence fiber optic na mga sensor ng temperatura and complete measurement system solutions for power, Pang -industriya, medikal, and scientific applications.
+FJINNO (www.fjinno.net) nagbibigay fluorescence fiber optic na mga sensor ng temperatura and complete measurement system solutions for power, pang-industriya, medikal, and scientific applications.
 FJINNO systems feature high-accuracy fluorescence decay measurement, multi-channel interrogators, ruggedized probe designs for transformer, switchgear, and motor applications, and standard industrial communication interfaces including Modbus, IEC 61850, and 4–20 mA analog output.